 Multi-Organizational Proposals: For collaborative proposals, the proposal must be submitted by one prime organization with funding for all other participating organizations made through subawards.
 See PAPPG Chapter II.D.3.a for additional information.
+The PI on a proposal to be awarded will be asked to provide contact information for the grants administrator for each organization receiving a sub-award.

 Proposals submitted as separately submitted collaborative proposals (as described under PAPPG Chapter II.D.3.b) will be returned without review.